s-celles/Emmbrook/README.md

 This will load `Plotly` into your namespace.

-You can find most CDN link for your JS libraries [here](https://cdnjs.com), just type in the library name and copy the link.
+You can find most CDN link for your JS libraries [here](https://cdnjs.com) or [here](https://unpkg.org/), just type in the library name and copy the link.

 ### npm + browserify